-Harmonic powers OTT multiscreen service for Turkish DTH provider D-Smart
+Harmonic Powers OTT Multiscreen Service for Turkish DTH Provider D-Smart

-D-Smart, a leading Turkish DTH provider owned by Doğan TV Holding, has selected an end-to-end video preparation solution from Harmonic to power its new OTT multiscreen service offering.
-D-Smart chose Harmonic's ProMedia adaptive bit rate (ABR), WFS file-based workflow, and MediaGrid shared storage systems.
-The integrated solution provides the scalability to deliver high-quality live, VOD, and catch-up TV services to any subscriber device, including TVs, PCs, set-top boxes (STBs), smartphones, and tablets.
+SAN JOSE, CALIF. — Harmonic announced that D-Smart, a Turkish DTH provider owned by Doğan TV Holding, has selected an end-to-end video preparation solution from Harmonic to power its new OTT multiscreen service offering.
+D-Smart chose Harmonic’s ProMedia adaptive bit rate, file-based workflow and MediaGrid shared storage systems.
+The integrated solution provides the scalability to deliver live, VOD, and catch-up TV services to any subscriber device, including TVs, PCs, set-top boxes, smartphones, and tablets.

-The Harmonic multiscreen solution at D-Smart is part of an end-to-end workflow that includes full integration with content management system (CMS) and middleware technologies from Pixsel, digital rights management (DRM) technology from Discretix, and OTT content delivery network (CDN) services from Broadpeak.
+The Harmonic multiscreen solution at D-Smart is part of an end-to-end workflow that includes full integration with content management system and middleware technologies from Kit Digital, digital rights management technology from Discretix, and OTT content delivery network services from Broadpeak.

-Harmonic's shared storage optimizes the delivery of D-Smart's OTT multiscreen VOD and catch-up TV services, leveraging a range of industry-standard protocols, including Apple HLS, Adobe HDS and Microsoft Smooth Streaming.
-Tight integration between Origin and MediaGrid enable D-Smart to independently scale storage capacity, bandwidth and streaming capability.
+Harmonic’s ProMedia Origin and MediaGrid scalable shared storage optimize the delivery of D-Smart’s OTT multiscreen VOD and catch-up TV services leveraging a range of protocols, including Apple HLS, Adobe HDS, and Microsoft Smooth Streaming.
+Tight integration between Origin and MediaGrid enable D-Smart to independently scale storage capacity, bandwidth, and streaming capability.

 The latest product and technology information